mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

 #### Customer Requests

-Feature and improvement requests from our Enterprise customers are logged by Sales Architects, Customer Success, and Support in a [Customer Request Jira project](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=17&projectKey=CR&view=planning&issueLimit=100).
+Feature and improvement requests from our Enterprise customers are logged by Customer Engineers, Customer Success, and Support in [productboard](https://mattermost.productboard.com/feature-board/1097524-master-feature-list).

-Please encourage collegues to add tickets when they are discussing requests in Mattermost channels, so that we have single source with all requests.
-Product Managers are responsible for reviewing Customer Requests regarding features and product improvements.
-New tickets may already be assigned to a PM based on area of responsibility.
-Please review tickets often to address newly created tickets and to update any older tickets as new information becomes available.
-For each ticket or request:
+Please encourage colleagues to file feedback in productboard when they are discussing requests in Mattermost channels, so that we have single source with all requests.
+PMs are responsible for reviewing the productboard feedback, and assigning it to relevant feature ideas.
+As they are reviewing the requests, PMs may also:

-* Work with Customer Success and Sales to clarify use cases, root issues they are trying to solve, and prioritization of request
+* Work with Customer Success and Sales to clarify use cases, root issues, and pain points as well as the priority of the request to the customer
-* Propose alternate solutions when they are available
+* Propose alternate solutions and workarounds when they are available
-* Determine if the feature is a feature that we would add to the product
+* Provide feedback on whether it's a "Won't Do" feature that we are unlikely to add to the product
+* Update the feature idea to link any implementation or design tickets
-* When an alternate solution is not available and we would add the feature to the product, get a high-level estimate of level of effort to develop a solution from the Engineering team
+* Update the **Effort** for the feature with a SWAG from the Engineering team
-* Add additional customer use cases to existing tickets.
-Encourage colleagues to add additional use cases to existing tickets as they gather information from their customer interactions
-* Link any implementation or design tickets to the request
-* Update the **Fix Version** of the feature to provide an indication of when the reporting request may be addressed.
-Generally, **Planned: Near Term** means it will be addressed in the next 1-3 releases, **Planned: Ongoing** means it's something that's being actively worked on, but progress may be slow, `Planned: Unscheduled` means we plan on addressing, but it is not currently on the roadmap, **Future Consideration** means we need to collect more details on use cases and demand before scheduling into a future roadmap and **Not Planned** means that we will not be working on addressing the request
-* Update the ticket status to **Closed** when a feature is completed
+* Update the feature idea to have a release timeframe (3 months, 6 months, future) or release version if the feature is planned

+After adding the feedback to the relevant idea in productboard, the PM comments and mentions the reporter so they are aware the feedback has been processed, and then marks the item as **Processed**.

 #### Customer Request Rotation